navneetchauhan1988/AzureSentinel/Instructions/Lab 3 : Threat detection and Incident Management.md

    2. Select an entity to open the **Entities** pane so you can review information on that entity.

-   3. Expand investigation by hovering over each entity to reveal a list of questions that was designed by our security experts and analysts per entity type          to deepen your investigation.
-This is called exploration queries
+   3. Expand investigation by hovering over each entity to reveal a list of questions that was designed by **Microsoft security experts and analysts** per entity         type to deepen your investigation.
+This is called **exploration queries**

    4. For example, on a computer you can request related alerts.
-If you select an exploration query, the resulting entitles are added back to the graph.
+If you select an exploration query, the resulting entities are added back to the graph.
 In this          example, selecting Related alerts returned the following alerts into the graph

    ![image](https://user-images.githubusercontent.com/33748560/89115549-1ed31b80-d4a7-11ea-8ef7-9d139968e084.png)

-   5. For each exploration query, you can select the option to open the raw event results and the query used in Log Analytics, by selecting Events>.
+   5. For each exploration query, you can select the option to open the raw event results and the query used in Log Analytics, by selecting **Events>**.

    6. In order to understand the incident, the graph gives you a parallel timeline.